 - Saves you money – no checks to write means no checks to pay for

 While electronic giving provides you with flexibility and convenience, it will also ensure that we are making the best use of God’s gifts in our parish.
 Increased predictability and reliability of your financial support will allow us to serve the needs of our parish more efficiently and more effectively.

 If you would like to take advantage of this opportunity, please complete an Electronic Giving Payment Authorization Form.
-Please place your completed form in an envelope marked to the attention of Donna Muscarella and send the envelope to the Parish Center or drop it in the collection basket.
+Please mail your completed form and voided check to the attention of Donna Muscarella at the Parish Center.

 Thank you for your continued support of Annunciation parish.